 Palliative care is patient- and family-centered care that optimizes quality of life by anticipating, preventing, and alleviating suffering throughout the continuum of a person's illness by addressing physical, intellectual, emotional, social, and spiritual needs and facilitating patient autonomy, access to information, and choice.3 Palliative care is holistic, thus requiring an interdisciplinary, team-based approach to care.
 With its focus on improving quality of life, palliative care is distinct from care intended to cure an illness or condition, although it can be delivered concurrently with curative therapies, and can begin at any point in the disease progression.
 It can be provided in any setting, including outpatient care settings and at home.
-Although palliative care is still provided primarily by specially trained teams of professionals in hospitals and through hospice, there is increased focus on provision of palliative care in the community, 4 often by clinicians who are not palliative care specialists.
-The provision of palliative care has been shown to increase patient and family satisfaction with care, 5 reduce emergency department visits, hospital admissions, and hospital readmissions, 6 and decrease costs to the healthcare system.^{7,8} However, access to hospital-based specialty palliative care continues to vary by hospital size and location, and even when programs are available, not all patients who could benefit actually receive those services.9
+Although palliative care is still provided primarily by specially trained teams of professionals in hospitals and through hospice, there is increased focus on provision of palliative care in the community,4 often by clinicians who are not palliative care specialists.
+The provision of palliative care has been shown to increase patient and family satisfaction with care,5 reduce emergency department visits, hospital admissions, and hospital readmissions,6 and decrease costs to the healthcare system.^{7,8} However, access to hospital-based specialty palliative care continues to vary by hospital size and location, and even when programs are available, not all patients who could benefit actually receive those services.9

-In the earlier stages of illness, palliative care may play a relatively minor role in an individual's care.
-However, the role of palliative care often increases as the end of life draws near.
-End-of-life care is comprehensive care that addresses medical, emotional, spiritual, and social needs during the last stages of a person's terminal illness.10 Much end-of-life care is palliative, when life-prolonging interventions are no longer appropriate, effective, or desired.11 Hospice is a service delivery system that relies on an interdisciplinary approach that emphasizes symptom management for patients near the end of life.
-While hospice care is covered through Medicaid and most private insurance plans, approximately 85 percent of hospice enrollees receive coverage through the Medicare hospice benefit.12 More than 1.4 million Medicare beneficiaries and their families received hospice care in 2016.13 For these individuals, the average length of stay was 71 days; however, the median length of stay was only 24 days, meaning that many enrolled in hospice too late to fully realize its benefits.14 Beginning in 2014, Medicarecertified hospices were required to report performance on quality measures as part of the Hospice Quality Reporting Program; those not reporting face a reduction in payments from Medicare.
+Palliative care is appropriate for those who are expected to recover, as well as for those who have chronic, progressive, and/or terminal illness.
+For those with a terminal illness, high-quality end-of-life care is comprehensive care that addresses medical, emotional, spiritual, and social needs during the last stages of illness.10 Much end-of-life care is palliative, when life-prolonging interventions are no longer appropriate, effective, or desired.11 Thus, for patients nearing the end of life, there will often be a greater emphasis on palliative care over curative treatment.
+In many instances, this care is provided in the form of hospice.
+Hospice is a service delivery system that relies on an interdisciplinary approach that emphasizes symptom management for patients near the end of life.
+While hospice care is covered through Medicaid and most private insurance plans, approximately 85 percent of hospice enrollees receive coverage through the Medicare hospice benefit.12 More than 1.4 million Medicare beneficiaries and their families received hospice care in 2016.13 For these individuals, the average length of stay was 71 days; however, the median length of stay was only 24 days, meaning that many enrolled in hospice too late to fully realize its benefits.14 Beginning in 2014, Medicare-certified hospices were required to report performance on quality measures as part of the Hospice Quality Reporting Program; those not reporting face a reduction in payments from Medicare.
 Performance rates for these measures are publicly reported on the CMS Hospice Compare website.15